 Sending Agile developers to conferences to promote their work is quite a good idea.
 Actually, it is really strange how many companies don’t do this.
 Of course, not all developers like going to conferences or public speaking, but many do.

 Many dev teams consider junior developers a drag rather than an asset.
-The real reason that dev teams do not have juniors is because too many just threw these newbies on a team and then wondered why they failed.
+The real reason that dev teams do not have juniors is that too many just threw these newbies on a team and then wondered why they failed.
 Proper mentoring is the answer here.

 7. Improve interviewing

 Try to let go of all your preconceptions on the subject of interviewing.
 Five-hour-long interviews, pair programming, whiteboarding, elaborate homework assignments that need to be evaluated… Most studies show that none of this works.
-Instead, plan a more structured interview that will ask questions and evaluate based on the everyday work, not code puzzles or brain teasers.
+Instead, plan a more structured interview that will ask questions and evaluate them based on everyday work, not code puzzles or brain teasers.

 8. Reward supporting skills